 Once the amount due on your account has been cleared, you can get your title back.
 Ask your lender about this information and see to it you agree with the arrangement.

-While it is good to get a title loan, it is important to consider repayment before putting your property on the line.
-Unless you are okay with having your property repossessed, you have to think of an exit strategy the moment you decide to get a title loan.
+While it is good to get a title loan, it is important to consider how you’re going to pay it before putting your property on the line.
+Unless you’re okay with (possibly) having your property repossessed, you have to think of an exit strategy the moment you decide to get a loan.

-It is important that you remember how people have lost their assets in the past because they were unable to pay for the loan.
+It is important that you remember how many people have lost their assets in the past because they were unable to pay back the loan.
 So factor everything in before you sign up an agreement.
-Compute the total amount repayable, check the payment schedule, and know the company’s policies.
+Calculate the total amount owed, check the payment schedule, and know the company’s policies.

 Finally, consider if this is really what you need.
 Check your options if you have any and see if the interest and other charges for a title loan are worth it.
 Most importantly, deal only with reputable companies.
 See to it the company won’t rip you off the first chance they get.
 Do your research and ask questions if you have to.
 Remember that your financial future depends on the choices you make today.